bisolaola/bisolaola/README.md

 ## About Me

 - 📊 Experienced in data visualisation, statistical analysis, and data-driven decision-making.
-- 📈 Skilled in tools and languages such as R, SQL, and Power BI.
+- 📈 Skilled in tools and languages such as Python, R, SQL, and Power BI.
 - 🌐 Enthusiastic about exploring diverse datasets and uncovering actionable insights.
 - 📚 Lifelong learner with a commitment to staying up-to-date with the latest trends in data analytics.
 I am committed to learning and growing everyday.